AprilFiv/blog/leetcode/31. Next Permutation/README.md

-As a obvious though,
+As a obvious thought,
 we should find the first a(i)>a(i-1) in a reverse order.
-If exists, exchange the a(i-1) and the minium one larger than a(i-1), then reverse the arr[i...length-1], or just reverse the total array.
+If exists, exchange the a(i-1) and the minimum one larger than a(i-1), then reverse the arr[i...length-1], or just reverse the total array.